 Program Overview

-The Town of McCordsville’s Façade Improvement Grant Fund Business Improvement Fund is designed to stimulate investment and initiate aesthetic façade improvements. along Broadway from CR 750 West to CR 600 West, one property deep.
+The Town of McCordsville’s Façade Improvement Grant Fund Business Improvement Fund is designed to stimulate investment and initiate aesthetic and functional façade improvements. along Broadway from CR 750 West to CR 600 West, one property deep.
 The program is administered by the Town’s Redevelopment Commission (RDC).
-All completed applications will first be reviewed by Town staff for adherence to architectural standards and will be followed by a full review by the RDC before being approved for funding.
+All completed applications will first be reviewed by Town staff for adherence to architectural and design standards and will be followed by a full review by the RDC before a final decision regarding funding is made.

 Awards will be made yearly on a first-come, first-served basis until the funding is depleted.